-You will pick up whichever part of the exam you wish to take.
-If you take Part B, and after looking it over decide it is too difficult, you can exchange if for Part A. The exams will be closed book, but you may bring one $8.5 \times 11$ inch sheet of paper with whatever you want written on it for each topic.
+The exams will be closed book, but you may bring one 8.5 x 11 inch sheet of paper with whatever you want written on it for each topic.
+You may use both sides.
 You will be given a formula sheet with integrals, physical constants, Clebsch-Gordon coefficients, spherical harmonics, etc. that may be needed on the exam.

-The following pages outline the material to be covered by the exam.
+The following pages outline the material to be covered by the exams.